DRosim/DRosim/README.md

 **`Developer and Researcher`**

->I'm Software Engineering student at National Institute of Telecommunication(Inatel), developer and competitor for Robotbulls, working in Very Small Size Soccer(VSSS) category.I'm currently developing research related to control and decision-making algorithms based on machine learning and artificial intelligence.
+>I'm Software Engineering student at National Institute of Telecommunication(Inatel), developer and competitor for Robotbulls, working in Very Small Size Soccer(VSSS) category.
+I'm currently developing research related to control and decision-making algorithms based on machine learning and artificial intelligence.

 <div id="info" align="center">
     <a href="https://www.linkedin.com/in/davirosimes/">